-If you have a slow cooker on hand, dust that puppy off and whip up some of this creamy slow cooker red curry.
+If you have a slow cooker on hand, dust that puppy off and whip up some of this creamy crockpot tofu red curry.
 With just 15 minutes of recipe prep before you head to work in the morning, you’ll come home to the sweet aroma of fresh curry and a hearty meal waiting for you.

-- 1 (12-ounce) package extra-firm tofu, cut into 1⁄2-inch cubes and pressed to reduce excess water
+- 1 (12-ounce) package of extra-firm tofu, cut into ½ iinch cubes and pressed to reduce excess water

-- 2 cups peeled red or Yukon potatoes, chopped into bite-size pieces
+- 2 cups of peeled red or Yukon potatoes, chopped into bite-size pieces

 - 2 medium yellow onions, diced

-- 1 (1-inch) piece fresh ginger, peeled and minced
+- 1 (1-inch) piece fresh of ginger, peeled and minced

 - In a skillet over medium-high heat, heat the oil.
 Add the tofu and brown until the edges are crisp, about 5 minutes.